Fly Me to the Moon: A movie revisiting the historic lunar mission

 Cast and Characters

-The film boasts a star-studded cast, with notable Hollywood celebrities lending their talent to bring the story to life.
-Besides Scarlett Johansson and Tatum, the film features Nick Dillenburg, Anna Garcia, Jim Rash, Noah Robbins, Colin Woodell, Christian Zuber, Donald Elise Watkins, and Woody Harrelson.
-Each character adds a unique dimension to the narrative, creating a rich tapestry of personalities and tensions.
+The film boasts a star-studded cast, with notable Hollywood celebrities lending their talents to bring the story to life.
+In addition to the aforementioned actors, the film features Nick Dillenburg, Anna Garcia, Jim Rash, Noah Robbins, Colin Woodell, Christian Zuber, Donald Elise Watkins, and Woody Harrelson.
+Each character contributes a distinctive element to the narrative, thereby creating a complex tapestry of personalities and tensions.

 Production Journey